Apply for a STEP Grant More Info

 Export Delaware has received six State Trade Expansion Program (STEP) grant awards from the Small Business Administration.
 Nearly $935,000 of grant funds have been distributed to assist Delaware companies to enter and develop markets over the last several years.

 To date, Export Delaware has supported more than 96 Delaware companies participate in international business trips around the world.
-As a result of the activity, the participants estimate $148 million in export sales.
+As a result of the activity, the participants have achieved $148 million in export sales and 52 Delaware jobs have been created.

 The ongoing Strategic Export Plan is evaluated on an annual basis.
 Activities are planned at the time Export Delaware applies for the federal STEP Grant for the upcoming fiscal year (October–September).